-Whirl Laser Mouse review
+Whirl Laser Mouse full review

 The ErgoMotion system employed in the Whirl desktop mouse, and its mini cousin aimed at laptop users, needs some commitment to get the most from it.